Essay29 March 2026 · Product · By

 How does PINtPOINT's PINtDEXTER recommender work?

-Three layers: (1) Sip-or-Skip + Head-to-Head pair rounds build a style profile from binary choices; (2) that profile derives 13 style-category sliders the user can fine-tune directly; (3) the live tap lists at nearby venues are scored against the profile, so recommendations are always tied to beer actually in front of you.
+Three layers: (1) Sip-or-Skip + Head-to-Head pair rounds build a style profile from binary choices; (2) that profile sits behind a 13-style preference layer plus direct flavour, body and strength tuning the user can adjust; (3) recent tap activity at nearby venues is scored against the profile, so recommendations stay tied to beer recently seen on tap near you.

 Why do most beer recommenders ignore location?

-Because the training data doesn't include it, or the system is built as a catalogue recommender (what beers exist) rather than an availability recommender (what's pouring near you tonight).
+Because the training data doesn't include it, or the system is built as a catalogue recommender (what beers exist) rather than an availability recommender (beer recently seen on tap near you).
 A recommendation for a beer you'll never order isn't really a recommendation.

 Is a good beer recommender even possible given how noisy ratings are?

 It depends what you're predicting.
 Predicting star ratings from other star ratings hits a noise floor fast.
-Predicting "of the 4 pints on the bar in front of you, which one will you enjoy most" is a narrower, more tractable problem.
+Predicting "of the four-or-so pints recently seen on tap at this bar, which one will you enjoy most" is a narrower, more tractable problem.

 How is this different from Next Glass, BeerMenus, or Untappd's own recommendations?